Ultimate Ecommerce Website Guide

 Open Source/Self Hosted Software

 This is software that is typically open for anyone to download, install and modify.
-It is given away for free in hopes that it will make money from paid extensions, plugins, hosting or other maintenance fees.
+It is given away for free (free ecommerce platform) in hopes that it will make money from paid extensions, plugins, hosting or other maintenance fees.
 Because of the code’s “openness”, this type of software commonly has a community of developers creating plugins/extensions that can also have a freemium model and can allow you to build a really powerful website for minimal cost.
 Because of the nature of “open source” code, it is also very flexible and you or your developer can modify the code in just about any way to have your site do just about anything.
 However, with free code and customization comes management of that free/custom code and the hidden fees can add up from the support and development costs you will incur to update and maintain the code.
 You will also need to host this code somewhere and depending on which host you choose, it is often up to you to manage any failures of your site, server, or other code-related issues.

 Proprietary/Hosted Platforms